benkyouyou/CreditCardChecker/README.md

 # CreditCardChecker
+This program does 3 things:

-Quick javascript project for Codecademy to check the validity of credit card numbers using Luhn algorithm
+Check the validity of a batch of credit card numbers Group the invalid numbers in a new batch
+Identify the companies the cards came from